Bog: Blanket bog

 In cool climates with consistently high rainfall (on more than c.
 235 days a year), the ground surface may remain waterlogged for much of the time, providing conditions for the development of bog vegetation.
 In these circumstances, bog develops as a layer "blanketing" much of the land, including hilltops and slopes.
 Although a blanket bog is more common on acidic substrates, under some conditions it may also develop on neutral or even alkaline ones, if abundant acidic rainwater predominates over the groundwater.
 A blanket bog can occur in drier or warmer climates, because under those conditions hilltops and sloping ground dry out too often for peat to form – in intermediate climates a blanket bog may be limited to areas which are shaded from direct sunshine.
 In periglacial climates a patterned form of blanket bog may occur, known as a string bog.
 In Europe, these mostly very thin peat layers without significant surface structures are distributed over the hills and valleys of Ireland, Scotland, England, and Norway.
 In North America, blanket bogs occur predominantly in Canada east of Hudson Bay.
 These bogs are often still under the influence of mineral soil water (groundwater).
 Blanket bogs do not occur north of the 65th latitude in the northern hemisphere.

 Quaking bog

 A quaking bog, schwingmoor, or swingmoor is a form of floating bog occurring in wetter parts of valley bogs and raised bogs and sometimes around the edges of acidic lakes.
 The bog vegetation, mostly sphagnum moss anchored by sedges (such as Carex lasiocarpa), forms a floating mat approximately half a meter thick on the surface of water or above very wet peat.
-White spruce (Picea pungens) may grow in this bog regime.
+White spruce (Picea glauca) may grow in this bog regime.
 Walking on the surface causes it to move – larger movements may cause visible ripples on the surface, or they may even make trees sway.
 The bog mat may eventually spread across the water surface to cover bays or even entire small lakes.
 Bogs at the edges of lakes may become detached and form floating islands.